apache/spark/docs/ml-guide.md

 Pipeline pipeline = new Pipeline()
   .setStages(new PipelineStage[] {tokenizer, hashingTF, lr});

-// We now treat the Pipeline as an Estimator, wrapping it in a CrossValidator instance.
-// This will allow us to jointly choose parameters for all Pipeline stages.
-// A CrossValidator requires an Estimator, a set of Estimator ParamMaps, and an Evaluator.
-// Note that the evaluator here is a BinaryClassificationEvaluator and the default metric
-// used is areaUnderROC.
-CrossValidator crossval = new CrossValidator()
-    .setEstimator(pipeline)
-    .setEvaluator(new BinaryClassificationEvaluator());

 // We use a ParamGridBuilder to construct a grid of parameters to search over.
 // With 3 values for hashingTF.numFeatures and 2 values for lr.regParam,
 // this grid will have 3 x 2 = 6 parameter settings for CrossValidator to choose from.